TypeFox/oct-playground-demo/documentation/demo-scenario.md

 - ✅ Fraud prevention for large orders
 - ✅ Documentation of interaction with promo code system

- - **You:** "This is perfect!
+ - **Sta:** "This is perfect!
 This is exactly what marketing needs, and we got it done in one session."

- - **Jan:** "Yeah, if we'd done this over email or tickets, it would have taken days.
+ - **Dev:** "Yeah, if we'd done this over email or tickets, it would have taken days.
 All those little decisions—like whether to error or warn on the ENTERPRISE minimum—we resolved them instantly."

- - **You:** "Exactly!
+ - **Sta:** "Exactly!
 And I could validate the business logic as you were coding it.
 Like when we figured out the formula—multiply base by seasonal, then add tier.
 If you'd implemented it the other way, we would have caught it in testing and had to redo everything."

- - **Jan:** "Right.
+ - **Dev:** "Right.
 And the documentation examples—you made sure they were clear for customers while I made sure the math was correct.
 That back-and-forth would have been painful over email."

- - **You:** "Definitely.
+ - **Sta:** "Definitely.
 Okay, I'll let marketing know we're ready to go.
 Thanks for jumping on this so quickly!"

- - **Jan:** "No problem.
+ - **Dev:** "No problem.
 This was actually pretty efficient!"

 **Summary of what synchronous collaboration enabled:**